mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die.
 “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chi?] emperors in the different ages, his disciples and many people expected something specific [of him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chi?] emperors in the different ages, his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect him ... after his death.
 So [the Emperor] wanted to have something; that's why he asked, “What do you need after your death?”

 ##### 5:00